xdbchain/js-stellar-base/docs/reference/base-examples.md

 ## Path payment

-In the example below we're sending 1000 XLM (at max) from `GABJLI6IVBKJ7HIC5NN7HHDCIEW3CMWQ2DWYHREQQUFWSWZ2CDAMZZX4` to `GBBM6BKZPEHWYO3E3YKREDPQXMS4VK35YLNU7NFBRI26RAN7GI5POFBB`.
+In the example below we're sending 1000 XDB (at max) from `GABJLI6IVBKJ7HIC5NN7HHDCIEW3CMWQ2DWYHREQQUFWSWZ2CDAMZZX4` to `GBBM6BKZPEHWYO3E3YKREDPQXMS4VK35YLNU7NFBRI26RAN7GI5POFBB`.
 Destination Asset will be `GBP` issued by `GASOCNHNNLYFNMDJYQ3XFMI7BYHIOCFW3GJEOWRPEGK2TDPGTG2E5EDW`.
 Assets will be exchanged using the following path:

 * `USD` issued by `GBBM6BKZPEHWYO3E3YKREDPQXMS4VK35YLNU7NFBRI26RAN7GI5POFBB`,
 * `EUR` issued by `GDTNXRLOJD2YEBPKK7KCMR7J33AAG5VZXHAJTHIG736D6LVEFLLLKPDL`.

 The [path payment](https://developers.stellar.org/docs/start/list-of-operations/#path-payment-strict-receive) will cause the destination address to get 5.5 GBP.
-It will cost the sender no more than 1000 XLM.
-In this example there will be 3 exchanges, XLM -> USD, USD-> EUR, EUR->GBP.
+It will cost the sender no more than 1000 XDB.
+In this example there will be 3 exchanges, XDB -> USD, USD-> EUR, EUR->GBP.

 ```js
 var keypair = StellarSdk.Keypair.fromSecret(secretString);